Discover Swiss Financial Secrets That Maximize Your Money!

 • If you want the cheapest broker, use Interactive Brokers.

 I am trading mostly in US stocks and do not mind a good foreign broker, so I use Interactive Brokers.
-When my portfolio reaches a significantly higher (yet to be determined), I will probably also have a Swissquote account and trade my Swiss shares with them for some diversification.
+When my portfolio reaches a significantly higher (yet to be determined), I may probably also have a Swiss broker account and trade my Swiss shares with them for some diversification.

 For more information on these two brokers, read my reviews: